hu3agency/b3now/README.md

-# The polymathProcess
+# polymathProcess
-The polymathProcess is a relationship protocol designed for people to teach each other how to create a more sovereign society.
+The polymathProcess is a relationship protocol for people to teach each other how to create a more sovereign society.

 ## What is a relationship protocol?
 hu3 defines a relationship protocol as a system of resources that help people define how they relate to life.